Split-Correctness in Information Extraction: Introduction

-In Section~\ref{sec:beyond}, we discuss problems that arise by natural extensions of the basic framework.
+In addition, we discuss problems that arise in natural extensions of the basic framework.
 One of these problems captures the case where some of the spanners in the query are treated as \e{black boxes} in a formalism that we do not understand well enough to analyze (as opposed to, e.g., regex formulas), and yet, are known to be splittable by the splitters at hand.
-For example, a coreference resolver may be implemented as a decision tree over a multitude of features~\cite{DBLP:journals/coling/SoonNL01} but still be splittable by sequences of three sentences, and a NER and a POS tagger may be implemented by a bidirectional LSTM~\cite{DBLP:journals/tacl/ChiuN16} and a bidirectional dependency network~\cite{DBLP:conf/naacl/ToutanovaKMS03}, respectively, but still be splittable by sentences.
+For example, a coreference resolver may be implemented as a decision tree over a multitude of features~\cite{DBLP:journals/coling/SoonNL01} but still be splittable by sequences of three sentences, and a POS and a NER tagger may be implemented by a bidirectional LSTM-CNN (Long short-term memory convolutional neural network)~\cite{DBLP:journals/tacl/ChiuN16} and a bidirectional dependency network~\cite{DBLP:conf/naacl/ToutanovaKMS03}, respectively, but still be splittable by sentences.
+Technically, our results heavily rely on the algebraic properties of the splitter framework (associativity, transitivity, distributivity) that we established earlier.
 Additional problems we discuss are split-correctness and splittability under the assumption that the document conforms to a regular language.

-Our framework can be seen as an extension of the \e{parallel-correctness} framework as proposed by Ameloot et al.~\cite{DBLP:journals/jacm/AmelootGKNS17,DBLP:journals/cacm/AmelootGKNS17}.
+Our framework can be seen as an extension of the \e{parallel-correctness} framework as proposed by Ameloot et al.~\cite{AmelootGKNS17-jacm, AmelootGKNS17-CommACM}.
 That work considers the parallel evaluation of relational queries.
 In our terms, that work studies self-splittability where spanners are replaced by relational queries and splitters by \e{distribution policies}.